dwyl/phoenix-liveview-counter-tutorial/README.md

 ### Prerequisites 📝

-Before you start working through this tutorial, you will need:
+Before you start working through the tutorial, you will need:

 **a.** **`Elixir` installed** on your computer.